Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Or more.

-Take the twit Bec Payne People and Culture Partner, for example.
+Take the twit Bec Payne People and Culture Manager, for example.
 I almost tripped over myself in glee was pleasantly surprised when the fool she afforded me the honour of writing the termination letter to the little shit you-know-who myself.
 It was also another opportunity to showcase my creative writing talents par excellence (for our less informed readers, that’s German for – well, you know what it’s for!).

 Normally, these final communications are an exercise in the dispensation of bland blandishments: Thank you for… followed by a farewell… of sorts.
 A gentle easing out.
 A soft landing.
 A fiction, lovingly maintained.